The ultimate guide to caps and plugs

 PVC is a very durable and long-lasting material.
 It’s also flexible, and as a cap or plug, this means they’re easy to fit and provide an excellent seal.
 PVC won’t crack or shred, as hard plastics can do, leaving residue on the area they’re meant to protect from contamination.

-PVC can withstand high temperatures, making these caps and plugs good for all masking applications except blasting.
+PVC can withstand high temperatures, making it a good material.
 Its chemical resistance makes it especially suitable for plating.
 It’s also an insulative material, which makes it a good choice for enclosures with electrical applications.

 Generally, PVC material offers: